Here’s what’s happening around Shreveport-Bossier on New Year’s Eve

 A Midnight Affair: New Year’s Eve Celebration at Artipsy

 Ring in the 2023 New Year in high style at Artipsy’s A Midnight Affair: New Year’s Eve Celebration, where formal attire is required.
 Paint and party with DJ Noodlez while enjoying signature cocktails and Artispy frozen margarita buckets.
-Make some lasting memories when the clock strikes midnight at Artipsy.
-Formal attire is required.
+You’ll be sure to make some lasting memories when the clock strikes midnight.
 Entry includes one cocktail, hors d’oeuvres, and a glass of champagne.

 - Artipsy, 450 Clyde Fant Pkwy, Shreveport